What Can You Put in a Skip? | JustHire

 Items that cannot be put in skips Include:

-• Electrical Appliances / Electrical Equipment: Televisions, computer monitors, washing machines, fridges, microwaves, etc. Any item that you would plug into wall would be deemed an electrical appliance and cannot be put in a skip.
+• Electrical Appliances / Electrical Equipment: Televisions, computer monitors, printers, washing machines, tumble dryers, fridges, microwaves, vacuum cleaner, dishwasher etc. Any item that you would plug into wall would be deemed an electrical appliance and cannot be put in a skip.
 Due to the WEEE directive, all electrical equipment needs to be taken to a registered recycling centre.

 • Tyres: Old car or bike tyres are not allowed in a skip.
 Take them to your local garage.